elliotkoss/node-api/README.md

 - Double check that you have input the port correctly.
 You have to use port 8080 (unless you changed the port value in the API).
 The 8080 port allows the API to move data in/out of the app server on your local machine.
 So you have to use port 8080.
 This is a completely different experience than using Docker.

-# Version History

-#### v0.0.1 - Oct 17, 2021

-Hello World!
-I built a Node JS API using Express for routes, Auth0 for security, and Axios to execute a third-party API call.
-I watched this [great Node tutorial](https://www.youtube.com/watch?v=pKd0Rpw7O48), read the Auth0 docs, and then used Postman's sample Node code plus some Googling to determine Axios was the right library for API calls.

 # Contact Me

 Feel free to reach out on Twitter, @elliotkoss.
 DMs open.